 In this article, we’ll be breaking down the concept of GST and how it has simplified taxation for Indian businesses.

-India’s current tax structure
+India’s previous tax structure

 Multiple taxes and tax cascading

-Interstate movement of goods is difficult
+Interstate movement of goods was difficult

 Complex compliance procedures